carla-simulator/ros-bridge/README.md

 # Carla Ego Vehicle

 `carla_ego_vehicle` provides a generic way to spawn an ego vehicle and attach sensors to it.
 You can find further documentation [here](carla_ego_vehicle/README.md).

+# Carla Infrastructure Sensors

+`carla_infrastructure` provides a generic way to spawn a set of infrastructure sensors defined in a config file.
+You can find further documentation [here](carla_infrastructure/README.md).

 # Waypoint calculation